Exclusionary Acts: The Un-Making of Black German Agency in Transnational Black (German) Studies 1/3

 This is the first part of a longer conversation between Nicola Lauré al-Samarai and Peggy Piesche.
 By discussing Black Studies in Germany and the US, the consumption of Blackness and the reproduction of exclusionary settings, they aim at opening up a critical transnational debate on forging strategies to create im-pertinent epistemologies and inter/personal politics of doing, both inside and beyond academia.
-The second of three parts will be published on transversal.at two weeks from now, on December 15th, 2017
+The second of three parts was published on transversal.at on December 15th, 2017.

 PRE / TENSIONS

 Thenjiwe Niki Nkosi, University (After Unisa), 2014 (oil on canvas)